Lowther Medieval Castle project banner

 Project Team

-Project Lead: Dr Sophie Thérèse Ambler, Reader in Medieval History and Deputy Director of the Centre for War and Diplomacy, Lancaster University
+Project Lead: Dr Sophie Thérèse Ambler, Reader in Medieval History and Director of the Centre for War and Diplomacy, Lancaster University

 Site Director: Tobin Rayner, Allen Archaeology